-- Remain at least 6 feet apart whenever possible. - Additional examples of physical distancing include: - Work modification (coordinated with managers and Divisional Executives, dependent on operational need). - Implementation of a remote clock-in/clock-out link for onsite timeclocks. - Building configuration changes, including physical barriers and reduced capacities. - Continued utilization of virtual meetings (to reduce or eliminate in-person meetings in conference rooms) - Reduced communal spaces (water fountains, breakrooms, etc.)
+- Remain at least 6 feet apart whenever possible. - Work modifications (coordinated with managers and Divisional Executives, and dependent on operational need). - Implementation of a remote clock-in/clock-out link for onsite timeclocks. - Building configuration changes, including physical barriers and reduced capacities. - Continued utilization of virtual meetings (to reduce or eliminate in-person meetings in conference rooms) - Reduced communal spaces (water fountains, breakrooms, etc.)